w3c/wot/registry-analysis/Readme.md

     - Instead of WG learning each new protocol and media type, it is more efficient for people with a good understanding of the protocol or media type to write a binding.
     - Engaging other communities.
 - A binding SHOULD correspond to specific TD specification version(s).
-  - Reason Behind the Requirement: A binding may not fit newer or older versions of a TD specification (e.g. `readproperty` can become `readprop` or a new operations can arrive).
-Thus, at the time of writing a binding, it needs to be associated to one or more known TD specification versions.
+  - Reason Behind the Requirement: A binding may not fit newer or older versions of a TD specification (e.g., `readproperty` can become `readprop`, or a new operation can arrive).
+Thus, at the time of writing a binding, it needs to be associated with one or more known TD specification versions.
 - The binding registry MUST be a separate document but associated with a TD version.
   - Reasons Behind the Requirement: It is easier to update in the long term.
-- Association of a binding to the TD specification (registry entry) SHOULD be confirmed by the WoT Working Group.
-In other words, any person cannot say that this binding can be used with the TD version X. Thus, the custodian is the WoT WG.
+- Association of a binding with the TD specification (registry entry) SHOULD be confirmed by the WoT Working Group.
+In other words, a person needs some permission and/or confirmation to authoritatively say that a given binding can be used with TD version X. The custodian of this registry is the WoT WG.
   - Reasons Behind the Requirement: WoT WG is the manager of the registry.
-- If the WoT WG does not exist anymore, the W3C Team or their delegated entity becomes the custodian.
+- If the WoT WG no longer exists, the W3C Team or their delegated entity becomes the custodian.
   - Reasons Behind the Requirement: It should be possible to maintain the registry without the WoT WG.
 - It SHOULD be possible to register, update, or remove a registry entry for associating a binding to a specific TD specification outside of the REC lifecycle of the given TD specification.
   - Reasons Behind the Requirement: